soniaugust17/yolo/README.md

 ```
 docker-compose down -v
 ```
-* just remove all the data inside ./mysql_data
+* and remove all the data inside ./mysql_data